ghc-proposals/ghc-proposals/proposals/0000-down_ranked_exists.rst

 1. There is no limitations for existential quantifier for catch retained type variables.

 2. It makes unclear if it has sense to have retained existential quantifier (aka ``forany a.`` ).
+But we expect, that ``exists`` preserve "erasing"/"unerasing" property of type variable.

 GADTs
 ~~~~~

-GADTs require

-- to catch existential type variable on same Rank as quantifier!

-- "sub-type" must consist same amount of existential variables!

-- "sub-type" each of existential variables catch no more then one quantifier !
+GADTs require "sub-type" each of existential variables catch no more then one quantifier !

 Example ::

-  data Foo b where
+  data Foo b e where
     MkFoo :: forall a. a -> (a -> Bool)   -> exists a.
-Foo Bool -- Ok
+Foo Bool a -- Ok

     --MkBar :: forall b. b -> (b -> Bool) -> exists b.
-Foo Bool -- Error!
-"Foo Bool" is already "exists a."
+Foo Bool b -- Error!
+"Foo Bool a" is already "exists a."
     --MkBar :: forall a. a -> (a -> Bool) -> exists a.
-Foo Bool -- Error! same type variable name as in MkFoo
+Foo Bool a -- Error! same type variable name as in MkFoo
     MkBar :: forall b. b -> (b -> Bool)   -> exists a.
-Foo Bool -- Ok
+Foo Bool a -- Ok

-    MkYaz :: forall c. c                  -> exists c.
-Foo Char -- Ok!
-"Foo Char" is not "Foo Bool"

-    --MkBaz :: Bool         -> Foo Bool -- Error!
-"Foo Bool" is already "exists a."
-    MkBaz :: Bool -> exists a.
-Foo Bool -- Ok!
+    MkBaz :: Int                          -> exists a.
+Foo Bool a -- Ok

-    MkYan :: Int            -> Foo Int  -- Ok!
-"Foo Int" is neither "Foo Bool" nor "Foo Char"

 Type Families
 ~~~~~~~~~~~~~